-The Punisher hatches a drastic plan to eliminate crime boss Vito Vaducci.
-But the biggest threat to Punisher : War Journal #51 is the stale stereotypes of the 90s.
+The Punisher #51 hatches a drastic plan to kill a Crime Boss.
+Yet the Biggest Threat is stale stereotypes of the 90s.

 The Punisher : War Journal #51 begins with Frank Castle beating down on lowlife criminal scum.
 Hot on the tail of crime boss Vito Vaducci’s men, Punisher takes out several gang bangers before taking their “beancounter” hostage.
 What follows is Micro and Punisher interrogating the beancounter.
 Revealing an upcoming meeting of the minds between all the major crime bosses of North America.
 Even the Punisher’s minor nemesis, Jigsaw.

-The hero here is writer Chuck Dixon’s cleverly executed play by play scene that establishes Micro and The Punisher as the perfect team.
+Writer Chuck Dixon’s cleverly executed play by play scenes clearly establish Micro and The Punisher as the perfect team – the brawn and the brain.
 MVP here is Micro, acting as the advocate for Frank Castle’s deceased family – keeping their wants and desires alive.
 While ensuring The Punisher stays the course and never crosses to extreme psychopath.